 Carbon reduction is fundamental to sustainability because it secures not only the environmental but also the social and economic future of society.

 Recycling and re-use – Single ply membranes are recyclable; opportunities for recovery and recycling have increased as volumes have increased.

 Disposal – Polymer waste is a high value commodity with many re-uses.
 SPRA policy is to reduce disposal to landfill to zero.
 Ultimately, the carbon content can be recovered by high temperature incineration.

 SPRA is actively addressing the issue of Sustainability in our sector and is leading the way within Roofing.
 Phase 1 has been a research exercise amongst members to establish the potential for a collection and recycling scheme for single ply roofing waste.
 Axion Consulting was commissioned by SPRA to investigate potential volumes of single ply roofing waste, establish current waste management practices within the sector and ascertain the interest from roofing manufacturers and contractors in a collection and recycling scheme being set up.
-Phase 2 will be developed in 2017 and 2018 to establish a robust data collection system.
+Phase 2, a reasearch project to establish a robust data collection system has also been completed.